skeeeon/avigilon-cli/README.md

 *   **Event Search**: Query historical events across all servers in a cluster (Motion, Login, Errors, etc.).
 *   **Output Control**: Trigger digital outputs connected to cameras or I/O modules.
 *   **Webhook Management**: Full CRUD support for event subscription webhooks.
-*   **Prometheus Exporter**: A built-in daemon (installable as a system service) that exposes System Health, Camera Status, Recording Integrity, and Alarm counts.
+*   **Prometheus Exporter**: A built-in daemon that exposes System Health, Camera Status, Recording Integrity, and Alarm counts.
+    *  Supports secure configuration via Windows Registry or Environment Variables to keep credentials out of process lists.

 ## Prerequisites

-To use this tool, you must have an User None and Key provided by Motorola, as well as a user with appropriate permissions configured in Avigilon.
+To use this tool, you must have:
+1.  **Integration Credentials:** A `User Nonce` and `User Key` provided by Motorola.
+2.  **User Account:** A dedicated Avigilon user with appropriate permissions.
+3.  **Time Sync:** **Critical.** The machine running this CLI must be time-synced (NTP) with the Avigilon Server.
+Time drift > 5 minutes will cause `403 Forbidden` errors.

 ## Installation